 Michael Beasley Follows His Pops John Beasley as a TV-Film Actor, Son’s on a Roll with a String of Small and Big Screen Projects, including ‘Steel Magnolias’

-Actor John Beasley is by now a fixture in television, film, and theater.
+John Beasley is by now a household name fixture in television, film, and theater.
 What you may not know is that his son Michael Beasley is charting a career path that may soon surpass his father’s, at least on the small and big screens.
 I’ve been reporting and writing about the father for many years and now I see I’ll be doing the same with the son.
-There’s another son, Tyrone Beasley, who’s also an immensely talented actor.
-You can find my previous stories on John, his theater, and his family on this blog.
+There’s another son, Tyrone Beasley, who’s also an immensely talented actor and director.
+You can find my other stories on John, his now defunct theater and on his sons at the following link on my blog- https://leoadambiga.com/?s=beasley

 Michael Beasley Follows his Pops John Beasley in Becomng a TV-Film Actor, The Son’s on a Roll with a String of Small Screen and Big Screen Projects